mltooling/project-template/CONTRIBUTING.md

 #### Code formatting

 We use [black](https://github.com/ambv/black) for code formatting and [isort](https://github.com/PyCQA/isort) for import sorting.
-The following comands run `black` and `isort` on all Python files of a project (when executed in the project root):
+The following commands run `black` and `isort` on all Python files of a project (when executed in the project root):

 ```bash
 python -m isort --profile black .